Build Your Own Uber App Clone

 Messaging and Notifications

-Moreover, your app need to send out standard push notifications updating users on their ride details and drivers about the new pickups.
-We seriously recommend using Firebase framework.
+Moreover, your app needs to send out standard push notifications updating users on their ride details and drivers about the new pickups.
+We seriously recommend using the Firebase framework.
 This technology is cross-platform, offers effective functionality and enables quicker development.

-You may require to use SMS notifications along with/instead of Push, however, that could add-up additional costs introduced through the 3rd party company.
+You may require to use SMS notifications along with/instead of Push, however, that could add up additional costs introduced through the 3rd party company.
 Email notifications are sort of “old school” nowadays.
-Yet still, you can utilize emails to deliver out receipts – folks, who will be getting refund will certainly appreciate that.
+Yet still, you can utilize emails to deliver out receipts – folks, who will be getting refunds will certainly appreciate that.

 Uber also uses PayPal’s Card.io services.
-It helps the customers to add their credit card to Uber’s account by simple facing the card to phone’s camera.
-Card.io, automatically fills in all the information of the credit card in rider’s Uber account.
+It helps the customers to add their credit card to Uber’s account by simply facing the card to the phone’s camera.
+Card.io automatically fills in all the information of the credit card in the rider’s Uber account.

-Now, the important question is how much does it costs to build Uber app Clone?
+Now, the important question is how much does it cost to build Uber app Clone?

 Whenever you develop the Uber app clone, you really develop two apps: an application for riders and an app for drivers.
 How much will it cost to create the Uber app clone?
 You will have to pay money for these services: